sachinsenal0x64/fixarr/README.md

 <br>

 IF YOU WANT TO MAKE OWN STANDALONE EXE USE NUITKA TO COMPILE SOURCE CODE INTO C AFTER ITS CAN RUN AS EXE.
-OR  YOU CAN JUST DOWNLOAD PRE BUILD INSTALLER FROM [RELEASES](https://github.com/sachinsenal0x64/FIXARR/releases)

 <br>